Sign up

 7 minutes Last updated:

 Everything has its own commemorative ‘day’ now, and some are more worthwhile than others.
-We’re pretty sure that not many people will have a problem with World Chocolate Day, something that’s been celebrated every July 7th for a few years.
+We’re pretty sure that not many people will have a problem with World Chocolate Day, something that’s been celebrated on 7th July for a few years now.

-With our minds now focused on all things chocolate, here’s a guide to some of the best places in Newcastle to shop for, eat and even cook with the delicious, delicious stuff!
+With our minds now focused on all things chocolate, here’s a guide to some of the best places in Newcastle to shop for, eat and even make the delicious, delicious stuff!

 Shop